1. What Cue is

 - CardCue Pro: "Target · $47 · walk 3 min", fired because you're walking (not driving), in a waking hour, near a store you pinned, with a card you haven't been alerted about in 30 minutes, and you haven't dismissed this one three times in the last month.

 The first one earns a swipe-away.
 The second one earns a walk into the store.
+And it arrives with the app fully closed: the geofence wakes the phone and the banner lands on the lock screen, no app launch required, verified on real devices.

 Each of these is a small thing on its own.
 Together they produce the feeling that the app is paying attention to the world around you, without having to ask the world for permission.